aditya-mathpal/grade-thresholds-estimator/README.md

 # Grade Thresholds Estimator

-This script estimates expected mean, standard deviation, and grade thresholds for a subject as defined by relative grading practices at MIT Manipal and MIT Bangalore.
+This script estimates expected mean, standard deviation, and grade thresholds for a subject as defined by relative grading practices at MIT Manipal and MIT Bengaluru.
 Requires real score and grade data (more data generally results in tighter estimates).

 # Dependencies